Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Reduction procedure

 \subsubsection{Notation}

 The two procedures described below involve computation of the reference solution for different instances of the parameter, so we should use special notations, local to this section, to emphasize the dependence of the reference solution on the parameters.
-We define an application $u$ by:
+We define a parametrized solution $u$ by: